This paper is a draft, please do not reproduce without authorization.

 4.2- Food addiction: bulimia, anorexia, pica

 Dependence on behaviours related to the ingestion of food characterizes food addiction.
 It takes many different forms such as "eating when not hungry", "being obsessed with one's weight", resorting to "food binges" or to "purge and diet cycles", or even ingesting non-food substances.
-There can be direct links between other behaviours and food addiction, for instance compulsive exercise driven by an obsession for weight control.
-Wrapping oneself in a thick obese "body armour" is often related to the avoidance of a repeat of past sexual abuse.
-Less documented in recovery circles, but also quite widespread, Pica is the name of a compulsive consumption of non-food substances such as clay, starch, paper, plaster, cotton fibres and others.
-Alice Miller summarizes the broad spectrum of "ingestive" addictions when she says: "Alcohol, cigarettes, nail biting, all serve the same purpose: to prevent feelings from coming to the surface, at any cost (Miller, 1990, p41).
-Food addictions belong to this broad spectrum even if specific physiological considerations explain why someone reacts addictively to a particular food and non- addictively to another.
+There can be direct links between other behaviours and food addiction, for instance compulsive exercise can be driven by an obsession for weight control resulting from food addiction.
+Wrapping oneself in a thick obese "body armour" is often related to sexual abuse and avoidance of situations that would re-actualize the initial trauma.
+Less documented in recovery circles, but also quite widespread, "pica" is the name of a compulsive consumption of non-food substances such as clay, starch, paper, plaster, cotton fibres and others.
+Alice Miller summarizes the broad spectrum of "ingestion" addictions when she says: "Alcohol, cigarettes, nail biting, all serve the same purpose: to prevent feelings from coming to the surface, at any cost (Miller, 1990, p41).
+Food addictions belong to this broad spectrum even if specific physiological and biographical considerations may explain why someone reacts addictively to a particular food or feeding behaviour and non-addictively to another.

 to Top of page